tocisz/homepage-data/posts_source/017-Brainf___-machine.md

 brainfuck CPU on FPGA](http://people.csail.mit.edu/wjun/papers/sigtbd16.pdf) from MIT.
 But it's my first CPU and I think it's quite elegant.

-I haven't put in on my FPGA yet, but I plan to run it on my FPGA and communicate with it trough UART.
+I plan to run it on my FPGA and communicate with it trough UART.